glothriel/npviz/README.md

 # npviz aka NetworkPolicy visualizer

-Npviz is a simple utility, that connects to your kubernetes cluster using currently active kubectl context and allows viewing connections between pods using NetworkPolicy resources as source of truth.
+Npviz is a simple utility, that allows viewing all allowed connections between pods using either active kubectl context or static directory with YAML resources as a source of data.
+It parses all available workloads and namespaces labels and their NetworkPolicy definitions in order to get this data.

 Features:

 * Show resource connection graph with drag & zoom, thanks to d3js demo + some random people on stack overflow
 * Show connection details after clicking on the link
+* Show workload details after clicking on workload label or node
 * Highlight workloads with no network policies attached using red font

 Known bugs: